 All finds performed on the Reports Find screen are "And" finds by default.
 This means that the resulting records in the found set must meet the criteria selected in all sections.
 The OR option can be used to create an "Or" find.
 An "Or" find will result in a found set that contains records meeting the criteria specified in any one of the sections.
 For example, if you were to perform a find on two separate search criteria, an "And" find would result in a found set of records that meet both search criteria, while an "Or" find would result in a found set of records that meet either search criteria.

-The following training sessions are available: New User Training, Reports Training, Advanced Reports Training, and Data Facilitator Training.
-Additional information on CHRIS training sessions is available in the Training section.
+The following training sessions are available: User Training, Reports Training, and Data Facilitator Training.
+Additional information on CHRIS training sessions is available on the CHRIS website Training section.

 Contact the CHRIS Help Desk to schedule a training session.

-Data facilitators serve as the primary contact for CHRIS users at the FDLRS centers and serve as center liaisons to the CHRIS project.
-Data facilitator duties include: defining pull-down lists, controlling user sessions, requesting user authorization from the CHRIS Help Desk, assisting local users or referring them to the CHRIS Help Desk for assistance, and monitoring CHRIS project activities via the newsletter and website.
+Data facilitators serve as the primary contact for CHRIS users and serve as liaisons to the CHRIS Help Desk.
+Duties include: defining pull-down lists; requesting user authorization from the CHRIS Help Desk; assisting local users or referring them to the CHRIS Help Desk for assistance; and monitoring CHRIS project activities via the website.

 CHRIS data facilitators are selected by the center manager.
-Data facilitators must be "hands-on" CHRIS users, comfortable with and understanding of technology, and knowledgeable about Child Find philosophy and practice (i.e., a Child Find professional).
-The CHRIS Help Desk strongly recommends that no more than two people from each FDLRS site serve as data facilitators.
+Data facilitators must be "hands-on" CHRIS users, comfortable with and understanding of technology, and knowledgeable about Child Find philosophy and practice (a Child Find professional).

-Only the CHRIS Help Desk can add user accounts in CHRIS.
+Only the CHRIS Help Desk can add or remove user accounts in CHRIS.
 Data facilitators can request that a user account be added by completing the New User Data Form or be removed by emailing the CHRIS Help Desk at email@example.com.
 The New User Data Form is available on the CHRIS website.